So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 The best way to get ahead of that credit card debt is to stop using them.
 If you are finding that hard to do, cut them up.

 Many would agree that having credit will increase your credit score and decrease your interest rates.
-But if you are struggling with debt, this is the least of your worries right now.
+But if you are struggling with paying the balance on your credit card statements, this is the least of your worries right now.

 Walk Instead of Drive.

-If you live in an area where this will work for you, it’s a great money saver.
-If you have a city bus system, this is also a great option.
+Suppose you live in an area where this will work for you.
+Walking to the bus stop is also a great option if you have a city bus system..

 Automate Bill Pay.

-No more late feed if you just let the payments come right out of your account when they are due.
+No more late fees if you just let the payments come out of your account when they are due.

 Utilize the Library and Youtube.

-If it were up to me, we would have no cable tv.
-You can find all the books you need and all the quality screen time for free.
+If it were up to me, we would have no cable TV.
+You can find all the books you need and quality screen time for free.
 Who needs HGTV, anyway, right?

-There are excellent budget hacks available without a lot of time or a lot of money.
-Organizing your finances and practicing sound money management first will set you up for success!
+There are excellent budget hacks available without needing a lot of time or money.
+Organizing your finances, working towards long-term goals, and practicing sound money management first will set you up for success.
+Get control of your finances, and you can achieve your financial goals on any monthly budget.